Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-no-restart.markdown

 {{%refer%}}
-For detailed information on Custom Change see [Custom Change](./change-api-custom-operation.html)
+For detailed information about the Custom Change operation, see the [Custom Change](./change-api-custom-operation.html) topic.
 {{%/refer%}}

 # Custom Aggregation

-The annotation can be used for custom aggregation operations.
+The annotation can also be used for custom aggregation operations, as demonstrated by the following example.

 {{%tabs%}}
 {{%tab "Aggregation Version 1"%}}